nysbc/appion-protomo/README.md

 - Tilt-series stacks and tilt image information (ideally in SerialEM or TOMO4 format, including stacks and info files).

 - Basic Unix/Linux knowledge.
-> **Note:** Protomo aligns tilt-series based only on the accumulated SNR of the sample — no fiducials or features are used.

 **<details><summary>Do you have Docker installed?
 If not, *click here*</summary><p>**